ExvigilareGemini/AdelinDubois_12_18062021/README.md

 # SportSee :
-The dashboard for a sport web app.
+The dashboardof a sport web app.

 ## Technologies
 - JS